MarkTakken/kf2vecFSW/README.md

 python main.py get_frequencies -input_dir ../toy_example/test_fna -output_dir ../toy_example/test_kf
 ```

-3. To split tree into subtrees and compute ground truth distance matrices:
+3. To split the tree into subtrees and compute ground truth distance matrices:
 ```
 python main.py divide_tree -tree ../toy_example/train_tree_newick/train_tree.nwk -size 2
 python main.py get_distances -tree ../toy_example/train_tree_newick/train_tree.nwk  -subtrees  ../toy_example/train_tree_newick/train_tree.subtrees
 ```
-Divide tree command generates a file with extension `.subtrees` where the clade number for each sample is specified.
+The `divide tree` command generates a file with extension `.subtrees` where the clade number for each sample is specified.
 Columns are space seperated and can be modified manually.

-Get distances takes as an input phylogeny `.nwk` and subtree information `.subtrees` files, and generates corresponding distance matrices in the same folder where the phylogeny is.
+Get distances takes as input phylogeny `.nwk` and subtree information `.subtrees` files, and generates corresponding distance matrices in the same folder where the phylogeny is.
 Distance matrices are named with the suffix `subtree_cladeNumber`.

 If a distance matrix is required for the entire phylogeny, we suggest increasing the `size` parameter in a divide tree such that entire tree is represented as a single clade 0 and compute the distance matrix.
 See example file `train_tree_single_clade.subtrees`.

-4. To train classifier model:
+4. To train the classifier model:
 ```
 python main.py train_classifier -input_dir ../toy_example/train_tree_kf -subtrees ../toy_example/train_tree_newick/train_tree.subtrees -e 10 -o ../toy_example/train_tree_models
 ```